Lan Caihe: Early life as a mortal

 Scholars believe that only three members of the Eight Immortals are based on real people who historically existed: Lü Dongbin, Zhongli Quan, and Zhang Guolao.
 Scholars generally don't believe that Lan Caihe is based on an actual historical person.
 However, one view is that this immortal may have been based on an actor whose stage name was Lan Caihe, and otherwise went by Xu Jian, during the Five Dynasties period (907–960 CE).

 Lan Caihe is said to have lived sometime during the Tang dynasty (618 to 907 CE), like others of the Eight Immortals.
 Other traditions say Lan lived later, during the Five Dynasties period.
 The earliest stories about Lan were told as far back as at least the 10th century CE.

 Lan's air of mystery extends to time period as well as place of origin.
 Even the Huan Chu version of the Liexian Zhuan says "Where [Lan Caihe] came from is not known."

 During Lan Caihe's career as a mortal, Lan was a homeless wandering musician and street entertainer.
 Lan entertained people in different towns and villages, visiting no longer than a month.
 Lan drank in wine shops and restaurants, entertaining the patrons with songs.

 Lan's songs were improvised on the spot, while drunk (or believed to be drunk), and performed in a "half-crazy" way.
 Lan's voice was famously beautiful, but Lan's songs and attire were so strange that people thought this person was mentally ill, so some onlookers said slanderous things.
-However, the songs were hard to understand because they were intelligent and philosophically advanced, denouncing life and its pleasures, warning that life is short, telling about immortality and the immortals, and urging everyone to seek the Tao (the Way).
+Lan's songs frequently denounced life and its pleasures, warned that life is short, talked about immortality and the immortals, and urged everyone to seek the Tao (the Way).
 This made the songs "unintelligible to ordinary mortals."
 Some ballads attributed to Lan survive today.

 One of Lan's songs went: "In singer Lan Caihe's eyes, how long can your life last?
 Good-looking faces are just like the green trees in spring, how could they keep this unchanged forever?"
 Another of Lan's songs also described physical aging and the brevity of mortal life, as follows: